-A crafting process is defined as the combination of actions in an "umbrella plan" [2] called process schema or crafting activity.
+A crafting process is defined as the combination of actions in an "umbrella plan" [2] called process schema, or crafting activity.
 The proposed model brings forward the role of prediction and mental imagery in the formation of action plans.
-An action model suitable for representing crafts should be able to generate predictions or otherwise mental imagery [2], which predicts and explains action execution and action results.
+An action model suitable for representing crafts should be able to generate predictions, or otherwise mental imagery [2], which predicts and explains action execution and action results.

-3.2.
-Data Collection
+3.1.
+Data collection

-The collection of knowledge on craft practice and the corresponding digitization of tasks require the capture of observations that target the physical, bodily, and intellectual entities involved.
-The basic means of this type of data and knowledge are verbal and visual records of practitioners, in the form of testimonies and digitizations, respectively (see Section 2.2).
-This task exhibits interdisciplinary requirements.
-Anthropologists and cognitive scientists must identify observations and interviews to describe the aforementioned craft elements in an explanatory fashion; that is, to identify and describe sensory, tacit, and intellectual entities.
+The collection of knowledge on craft practice and the corresponding digitisation tasks require the capture of observations that target the physical, bodily, and intellectual entities involved.
+The basic means of this type of data and knowledge are verbal and visual records of practitioners, in the form of testimonies and digitisations, respectively (see Section 2.2).
+This task exhibits interdisciplinary requirements as anthropologists and cognitive scientists are to identify the observations and interviews to describe the aforementioned craft elements in an explanatory fashion, that is to identify and describe sensory, tacit, and intellectual entities.
 Information scientists will then model these entities as knowledge classes and instances.
-In addition to the recordings described in Section 2.1, we propose enhancing the recordings with data that foster the generative explanation as follows:
+In addition to the recordings described in Section 2.1, we propose enhancing the recordings with data that foster the generative explanation of:

-- Physical properties that represent the mechanics of crafting actions upon materials; - Cognitive properties related to attention and control.
+- Physical properties represent the mechanics of crafting actions upon materials. - Cognitive properties related to attention and control.

-Understanding crafting actions as the negotiation of the maker with the material calls for the enhancement of data collection with recordings that capture the quantities, properties, and behavior of objects and materials involved in crafting actions.
-To achieve this goal, the collection of the following data and descriptions is recommended.
+Understanding crafting actions as the negotiation of the maker with the material, calls for the enhancement of data collection with recordings that capture the quantities, properties, and behaviour of objects and materials involved in crafting actions.
+To achieve this goal the collection of the following data and descriptions is recommended.

-3.2.1.
-Material Properties
+3.1.1 Material properties

-Conventional digitization methods for tangible heritage include visual 2D, $2\frac{1}{2}D$ , 3D, and 4D digitization of tools, products, and human motion (see Section 2).
+Conventional digitization methods for tangible heritage include visual 2D, 21⁄2D, 3D, and 4D digitization of tools, products, and human motion (see Section 2).
 Digitizing tangible heritage comes with challenges and limitations that need to be considered.
 These include ensuring accurate measurements, managing data storage and processing demands, and the requirement for specialized equipment and expertise.
 Exploring these aspects provides a more balanced understanding of the digitization process.
 Pertinent signals include surfaces, anaglyphs, solids, tool motion, material deformation, sounds, as well as heat, humidity, and other environmental properties.